 Identifying strengths, resources and skills

 This is more challenging if the therapist is used to looking for deficits and problems and where clients may be feeling angry or hopeless.
-Nevertheless, if we can develop an attitude of respectful curiosity about what has enabled the client to cope thus far we will find questions which can begin to enable the client to see some of their hidden strengths and resources.
+Nevertheless, if we can develop an attitude of respectful curiosity about what has enabled the client to cope thus far, we will find questions that can begin to enable the client to see some of their hidden strengths and resources.

 Goals must be clear, realistic and manageable and it is the therapist's job to test this out with the client without criticising their intentions or dampening their hopes.